35cranes/35cranes.github.io/content/posts/Letters to Echo.md

 tags: [whispering]
 ---

+March 11, 2025

+Echo,

+it's my second day in vilnius, lithuania. i took a walk to the republic of uzupis, where used to built by a hippies group, as they said. it looks pretty commercialized nowadays already, but i was still into the small rivers alongside. this afternoon i was sitting by the sound and the pattern of those tiny ripples, almost tearing out. i remember you were not interesting in water, wasn't it? but i believe you'd still like some part of it. so far the city is vivid in my sights - not stark at all like some ppl said.

+later i'll go to berlin for a couple of days.

+moving again to a foreign city restores my routine of going grocery, cooking, walking, and watching. there are three bright windows in my bedroom in proper sizes. i put the exhibit ephemerals i got from netherlands and my books by the windows (two of them), on the massive table.  i also have a studio downstairs, but i don't think i'll use that so often. my table and my body are my studio indeed. i'm truly hoping to make authentic things now.

+i took a picture of the constitution of that republic. i'm sure you'd like the last three lines.

+do not defeat. do not fight back. do not surrender.

+Erica

+March 1, 2025

 Echo,

 i've been away from the united states for almost 3 weeks. now, netherlands. being outside of north america brings me massive relief far bigger than i imagined. the only reason i'm writing in english is to soften the shame of what's in my life and my mind that im gonna tell you here.